ApoorvaaKulkarni/Programming/README.md

 DAY 1
-1. Fcatorial of a number
+1. Factorial of a number
 2. Check for Divisibility
 3. Check if the number is Even or Odd
 4. Largest of three numbers